denevell/Natch/README.md

 # Natch

-The start of a REST interface for a forum.
+The REST interface for a forum.

-See the README for Natch-JSP for the icebox, backlog and in dev work.
+See the README for Natch-Runner pr Natch-JerseyMvc for the icebox, backlog and in dev work.

+## TODO

+* Make user service generator give a better logging name so as not to conflict

 ### Dev complete